OleksiiKova/kovalenko-photography/README.md

 ### Manual testing

-- The Kovalenko photography website has been tested on different screen sizes (phone, tablet and laptop).
+- Anna Kovalenko photography website has been tested on different screen sizes (phone, tablet and laptop).
 - The website also has been tested on different browsers (Chrome, Opera, Safari and Microsoft Edge)
 - Logo, home, gallery, about and contact links in the navbar have been tested.
 When clicked, it will take you to the relevant page.
 Link's text on active page is underline.
 - When you hover over a picture with the type of photo session, the text “Click to open gallery” appears.
 When clicked opens relevant gallery.